 Can you recommend an outdoor location for our photoshoot?

 Absolutely!
 The Ottawa/Gatineau area is full of amazing locations for photos.

 When you fill out my booking form I'll ask you a little bit about what type of location you're looking for, and will recommend a location or two that fits the bill.

 What time of day is best for photos?

 The outdoor photos that you see in my portfolio are (almost) all taken in the last few hours before sunset.
-I know that getting your kids out the door for a photo shoot after supper can seem like a daunting task, but I promise you it will be totally worth it!
-My photo shoots are fun and low pressure, we rarely run into meltdowns even if it's closer to bedtime than you'd prefer:)
+I know that getting your kids out the door for a photo shoot after dinner can seem like a daunting task, but I promise you it will be totally worth it!
+My sessions are fun and low pressure, we rarely run into meltdowns even if it's closer to bedtime than you'd prefer.

-For shoots happening at your home, mid-day (when your house is the brightest) tends to be the best time to shoot.
+For shoots happening at your home, mid-day (when your house is the brightest) tends to be the best time to book your session.
 Start watching the light in your home, paying attention to when main living areas (where photos would take place) are the brightest (while avoiding direct sunlight blasting through the windows).

 Do you have a studio?

 No, I only offer sessions on location (your home or an outdoor space).

 When should we book our newborn photo shoot?